brainwane/HARK/Documentation/HARKmanual.md

 [here](https://econ-ark.github.io/HARK/generated/HARKestimation.html) for full
 documentation.

-#### 2.6  HARKparallel
+#### 2.6  HARK.parallel

 By default, processes in Python are single-threaded, using only a single CPU core.
-The HARKparallel module provides basic tools for using multiple CPU cores simultaneously, with minimal effort.[8](HARKmanual8.html#fn8x0) In particular, it provides the function multiThreadCommands, which takes two
+The HARK.parallel module provides basic tools for using multiple CPU cores simultaneously, with minimal effort.[8](HARKmanual8.html#fn8x0) In particular, it provides the function multiThreadCommands, which takes two
 arguments: a list of AgentTypes and a list of commands as strings; each